Saving for school or university fees

 Use your will to protect your business from inheritance tax

-People with assets that qualify for business property relief or agricultural property relief can often save significant amounts of inheritance tax through appropriately structured wills.
+People with assets that qualify for business property relief (BPR) or agricultural property relief (APR) can often save significant amounts of inheritance tax with appropriately structured wills.

-Business property relief and agricultural property relief provide valuable relief from inheritance tax for qualifying assets.
-In some circumstances only one of the reliefs applies, in others they can apply in tandem.
-What is less well known is that, where relief applies, the structure of your will can make a significant difference to the total relief available and the inheritance tax liability on your death.
+BPR and APR offer valuable inheritance tax relief for qualifying assets.
+In some cases, only one of the reliefs applies; in others, both may be available.
+What is less widely known is that the structure of your will can have a major impact on the total relief available and the inheritance tax due on your death.

 What is business property relief?